ahuacate/pve-nas/README.md

 |RAIDZ2|A variation on RAID-5, double parity.
 Requires at least 4 disks.
 |RAIDZ3|A variation on RAID-5, triple parity.
 Requires at least 5 disks.

-Remember our Easy Script will destroy all existing data on these storage hard disks and it's not recoverable!
+Remember our Easy Script will destroy all existing data on these storage hard disks and its not recoverable!

 # 2. Installer Prerequisite Credentials and inputs needed